srl-labs/containerlab/docs/manual/network.md

 * IPv4: subnet 172.20.20.0/24, gateway 172.20.20.1
 * IPv6: subnet 2001:172:20:20::/80, gateway 2001:172:20:20::1

 With these defaults in place, the two containers from this lab will get connected to that management network and will be able to communicate using the IP addresses allocated by docker daemon.
-The addresses that docker carves out for each container are presented to a user upon the lab deployment finishes or can be queried any time after:
+The addresses that docker carves out for each container are presented to a user once the lab deployment finishes or can be queried any time after:

 ```bash
 # addressing information is available once the lab deployment completes